adambard/learnxinyminutes-docs/hjson.html.markdown

 lang: en
 ---

-HJSON is an attempt to make [JSON](https://learnxinyminutes.com/docs/json/) more human readable.
+Hjson is an attempt to make [JSON](https://learnxinyminutes.com/docs/json/) more human readable.

 HJSON is a syntax extension to JSON.
 It's NOT a proposal to replace JSON or to incorporate it into the JSON spec itself.